-The following are explanations to some frequently asked questions which can help EEs and law practices may have when completing an external examination.
+The following are explanations to some frequently asked questions which can help EEs and law practices when completing an external examination.
 Click on the heading to expand the section.

 Please note: In line with social distancing measures in place in Victoria, external examiners should consider whether to complete their trust account examinations remotely or via ‘virtual’ examinations.